Oyster Bay station: Railroad museum

-The original station is open weekends from April to November as one of two locations for the railroad museum, the other being a small open air yard and turntable site on the east side of Theodore Roosevelt Park, a short walk from the station.
-There are three cab simulators, each donated to the museum by the Long Island Rail Road from their Hillside Maintenance Facility, based on the M1, M7, and DE30AC, that visitors can enter and explore.
+The original station is open weekends from April to November as one of two locations for the railroad museum – the other being a small open air yard and turntable site on the east side of Theodore Roosevelt Memorial Park, a short walk from the station.
+There are three cab simulators – each donated to the museum by the Long Island Rail Road from their Hillside Maintenance Facility – based on the M1, M7, and DE30AC, that visitors can enter and explore.
 As of October 2024, volunteers were able to restore and get the LIRR M7 Simulator running with Train Sim World software, used with special permission from Dovetail Games.
-As of March 2025, the DE30AC Simulator is undergoing restoration in order to eventually be operable again.
+As of March 2025, the DE30AC Simulator was being restored, in order to make it operable again.

 Since 2022, other major improvements to the Oyster Bay Turntable site have been happening.
-Three new yard tracks have been built, a classic LIRR "Ping Pong" Coach, originally used on the Knox and Kane Railroad in Pennsylvania, has been undergoing extensive restoration, and most notably, former Long Island Rail Road G5s 4-6-0 #35 has been the main focus of the museum's work, with recent activity and fundraising for the repair of the locomotive’s parts.
+Three new yard tracks have been built, a classic LIRR "Ping Pong" Coach, originally used on the Knox and Kane Railroad in Pennsylvania, was being restored, and repairs to former LIRR G5s 4-6-0 #35 – which had been the main focus of the museum's work – progressed, with recent activity and fundraising for the repair of the locomotive’s parts.
 Additionally, the museum has been making efforts to introduce train rides.
 A GE 25 Ton Diesel Switcher, formerly LIRR #398, has been restored to operating condition to run the future train rides.
-This engine will eventually be renumbered 26, in Honor of the 26th US President Theodore Roosevelt.
-In conjunction with the #26, 1927 built Long Island Rail Road caboose #12 will carry passengers.
+This engine will eventually be renumbered 26, in Honor of Theodore Roosevelt – the 26th President of the United States.
+In conjunction with the #26, Long Island Rail Road caboose #12 – built in 1927 – will carry passengers.
 The trains rides will operate onto the restored 1902 turntable.
-As of March 2025, the museum has also been making preparations to build an "escape track", to facilitate the said train ride operations, and allow for future maneuverability for the #35 to eventually be displayed both on and off Track 3.
+As of March 2025, the museum has been making preparations to build an "escape track", to facilitate the said train ride operations, and allow for future maneuverability for the #35 to eventually be displayed both on and off Track 3.

 Station layout

 This station has one high-level side platform, four cars long, located adjacent to the south track.
 The north track, not adjacent to the platform, is a passing siding, which rejoins the south track and leads to a seven-track yard just beyond the station.

 The old station building lies just east of the new station.
 The Theodore Roosevelt Memorial Park is just to the north of the siding track.